 Pai Tau Street to Shing Mun Country Park Trail

-The next 1.7 km of the hike is a picturesque descent to Shatin on the Pai Tau Street to Shing Mun Country Park Trail.
+The next 1.7 km of the trail is a picturesque descent to Shatin on the Pai Tau Street to Shing Mun Country Park Trail.

 The views as you begin your descent are covered thanks to the trees.
 But as soon as the trees thin out, you can begin to admire the open views of the valley below.